-This is only necessary if Java DB is configured to use authentication.
+This is only necessary if the Apache Derby database is configured to use authentication.

 MySQL Server Database Type 4 Driver

 The JAR file for the MySQL driver is mysql-connector-java-5.1.14-bin.jar.
 Configure the connection pool using the following settings: